Convex preferences

 In economics, convex preferences are an individual's ordering of various outcomes, typically with regard to the amounts of various goods consumed, with the property that, roughly speaking, "averages are better than the extremes".
+This implies that the consumer prefers a variety of goods to having more of a single good.
 The concept roughly corresponds to the concept of diminishing marginal utility without requiring utility functions.

 Notation

 Comparable to the greater-than-or-equal-to ordering relation $\geq$ for real numbers, the notation $\succeq$ below can be translated as: 'is at least as good as' (in preference satisfaction).

 Similarly, $\succ$ can be translated as 'is strictly better than' (in preference satisfaction), and Similarly, $\sim$ can be translated as 'is equivalent to' (in preference satisfaction).